matuteiglesias/journal/content/Dev/2025-02-03_Enhanced_Prompt_and_Vector_Management_Systems.md

 ## 📅 2025-02-03 — Session: Enhanced Prompt and Vector Management Systems

 **🕒 18:50–20:45**
-**🏷️ Labels**: Promptmanager, Vectorstoremanager, Ai Workflows, Debugging, Python
+**🏷️ Labels**: Promptmanager, Vectorstoremanager, Ai Workflows, Error Resolution, Integration
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the management systems for prompts and vectors, focusing on improving efficiency, scalability, and integration within [[AI]] workflows.
+The session aimed to enhance the management systems for prompts and vectors, focusing on scalability, error resolution, and integration into [[AI]] workflows.

 ### Key Activities
-- Defined and outlined the responsibilities and [[API]] design for the `VectorStoreManager` to handle vector retrieval, storage, and indexing.
+- Defined responsibilities and [[API]] design for the `VectorStoreManager`, focusing on efficient vector retrieval and storage.
-- Developed the `PromptManager` framework to manage [[AI]] prompts, including features for dynamic parameters, versioning, and customization.
+- Outlined the functionality of `PromptManager`, including dynamic parameter handling and versioning.
-- Integrated `PromptManager` into the RAG pipeline for improved [[AI]] workflow execution.
+- Integrated `PromptManager` into the RAG pipeline to enhance [[AI]] workflows.
-- Refactored `VectorStoreManager` to use a `VectorStore` class for better encapsulation and scalability.
+- Refactored `VectorStoreManager` for better structure and scalability, transitioning from dictionary to class-based design.
-- Merged the CRAG class into `VectorStoreManager` to enhance retrieval capabilities using FAISS.
+- Unified CRAG with `VectorStoreManager` to improve data retrieval capabilities using FAISS.
-- Debugged and fixed multiple errors related to prompt formatting and vector management, including `KeyError` and `AttributeError` issues.
+- Resolved multiple errors including `AttributeError` and `KeyError` in both vector and prompt management systems.
+- Debugged issues related to malformed context in FAISS retrieval and prompt formatting.

 ### Achievements
-- Successfully outlined and partially implemented enhanced management systems for both prompts and vectors.
-- Improved error handling and debugging processes for prompt and vector management.
+- Established a scalable framework for prompt and vector management.
+- Improved error handling techniques for both systems.
+- Successfully integrated prompt management into the RAG pipeline.

 ### Pending Tasks
-- Complete the full implementation of the enhanced `VectorStoreManager` and `PromptManager` systems.
-- Further test and refine the integration of these systems into existing workflows.
+- Further testing of the integrated systems to ensure robustness.
+- Additional refactoring of code to enhance maintainability and efficiency.